Article Summary

 A certificate of deposit is a savings product that offers a pre-determined fixed interest rate over a set period, called a maturity date.
 The term of a CD may run from a few days to upwards of ten years, depending on the financial institution.

-However, CDs typically have limited liquidity and flexibility.
-And if you withdraw from a CD early, there may be penalties that could offset any interest earned.
-So CDs may not be ideal if you're unsure whether you need to access those funds before the maturity date.
-In that case, consider a high-yield savings account.
+CDs typically have limited liquidity and flexibility.
+Withdrawing funds from a CD before the maturity date could result in penalties that may offset any interest earned.
+CDs may not be ideal if you might need to access the funds before the maturity date.
+In this case, a high-yield savings account may offer a more suitable solution.

 Understanding A CD Ladder Strategy